stoeckley/Eat-Static/README.md

   ...
   )
 ```
 Later, you decide to take this function into 3 dimensions, but keep it working for 2 dimensions.
-So you want to add an optional Z value.
+So you want to add an optional ```z``` value.
 It must also be passed as an integer and will have no default value and thus should remain nil if it is excluded.

 You could amend your function in Clojure by doing two things: